Reading and Checking Motherboard ID

 orKatapult

-- If you cannot find a CAN ID, refer to the documentation below.
+- If you cannot find the CAN ID, see the document below.

 Fill in the CAN ID into the Configuration